Saving for Retirement

 At the rate SPA is rising you may need to have reached age 70 by around 2050 before you can start to draw your state pension – food for thought if you were born after 1979.

+Until recently, the rise in SPA has reflected some good news for retirees: the increase in life expectancies.
+Between 1981 – 83 and 2009−11 the average life expectancy in the UK at age 65 rose by over five years for men (to 83.0 years) and a little under four years for women (to 85.7 years).
+Since then, as the graph shows, the pace of improvement has virtually stalled.
 These are average numbers based on historical data, so they don’t tell the whole story.
-Other calculations made by the ONS suggest that a man aged 65 today has a one-in-four chance of reaching age 94, while a woman of the same age has the same odds of reaching age 96.
+Other calculations made by National Statistics suggest that a man aged 65 today has a one-in-four chance of reaching age 94, while a woman of the same age has the same odds of reaching age 96.

 Your pension options